sammyd/iOS8-day-by-day-book/manuscript/14-rotation-deprecation.md

 The second argument to this method is a `UIViewControllerTransitionCoordinator`, which you'll no doubt remember from the forest of protocols associated with custom view controller transitions.
-In iOS8 their functionality has been extended to supporting transitioning within a view controller as well as between two view controllers.
+In iOS 8 their functionality has been extended to supporting transitioning within a view controller as well as between two view controllers.